Interviewing with Confidence Answering Common and Behavioral Questions

 Quick Questions Answered

-- If you found a major risk that everyone else ignored or accepted as normal, and you decided to fix it without being asked, that is a Strategic Fix.
+• If you found a major risk that everyone else ignored or accepted as normal, and you decided to fix it without being asked, that is real initiative.

-Look for the "empty spots" where nobody was officially responsible, but you stepped in because the business needed it.
+Look for the gaps where nobody was officially responsible, but you stepped in because the business needed it.

-Should I mention an initiative that didn't end up being fully successful?
+Should I use an example that didn't fully succeed?

-Yes, as long as the idea to act was smart and based on good thinking.
+Yes, as long as the decision to act was sound.

-Senior initiative is about having the courage to act when you see a problem that others accept as the "permanent normal."
-If you can explain the data you used to make your move and what you learned to prevent problems later, you show you are a high-level thinker.
-Interviewers respect leaders who can spot a major problem and act, even if the final result wasn't perfect.
+Senior initiative is about having the courage to act when you see a problem others accept as permanent.
+Explain the data you used to make your move and what you learned.
+Interviewers respect leaders who can spot a major problem and act, even when the final result was not perfect.
+For more on turning setbacks into strengths, see how to answer failure interview questions.

 Take Control of Your Story

 Understanding the "Strategic Fix" mindset helps you break free from the "Invisible Normal."
 Your leadership experience is your unique strength.
-By describing past actions as intentional moves into the company's "empty spots," you prove that you decide what your job involves.
+Reframing past actions as intentional moves into the company's "empty spots" is how you prove that you decide what your job involves.

 Start Auditing